 Treatment: A recent research study stated: “although some patients will ultimately require surgical intervention, given that many patients will improve with non-operative therapy, a trial of conservative management (including chiropractic treatment) is appropriate.”
 Studies have shown that chiropractic manipulation alone and in conjunction with soft tissue techniques and exercise will alleviate pain resulting from slipped disc and aide recovery.

 “With disc injuries and trapped nerves the resulting pain is commonly caused not by direct pressure of the disc protrusion or bony outgrowth but from the inflammation that these problems cause.
 If you can settle the inflammation and increase the movement of the nerve at that level the pain will significantly subside.
-These injuries will take time to resolve as they are a severe injury and can often be long term in nature, I aim to try and speed up the healing process and then maintain the improvements we have seen and try and limit these problems happening again”, explains Dr Nina.
+These injuries will take time to resolve as they are a severe injury and can often be long term in nature, I aim to try and speed up the healing process and then maintain the improvements we have seen and try and limit these problems happening again”, explains our Chiropractor.

 Cost and use of conservative management of lumbar disc herniation before surgical discectomy.
 Spine J. 2010 Jun;10(6):463-8.
 Epub 2010 Apr 1.
 Daffner SD, Hymanson HJ, Wang JC.